Small Nuclear Power Reactors

 The Chinese NHR-200 (Nuclear Heating Reactor), developed by Tsingua University's Institute of Nuclear Energy Technology (now the Institute of Nuclear and New Energy Technology), is a simple 200 MWt integral PWR design for district heating or desalination.
 It is based on the NHR-5 which was commissioned in 1989, and runs at lower temperature than the above designsh.
 Used fuel is stored around the core in the pressure vessel.
 In 2008, the Chinese government was reported to have agreed to build a multi-effect distillation (MED) desalination plant using this on the Shandong peninsula, but no more has been heard of it, and INET is focused on the HTR-PM being built in Shandong.

 China National Nuclear Corporation (CNNC) has designed a multi-purpose small modular reactor, the ACP100.
 This is based on the larger ACP (and CNP) units, has passive safety features and will be installed underground.
 It has 57 fuel assemblies 2.15m tall and integral steam generators (287°C), so that the whole steam supply system is produced and shipped a single reactor module.
 Its 310 MWt produces about 100 MWe, and power plants comprising two to six of these are envisaged, with 60-year design life and 24-month refueling.
 Or each module can supply 1000 GJ/hr, giving 12,000 m3/day desalination (with MED).
 Industrial and district heat uses are also envisaged.
+Capacity of up to 150 MWe is possible.

 The company signed a second ACP100 agreement with Hengfeng county, Shangrao city in Jiangxi province, and a third with Ningdu county, Ganzhou city in Jiangxi province in July 2013 for another ACP100 project costing CNY 16 billion.
 Further inland units are planned in Hunan and possibly Jilin provinces.
+Export potential is considered to be high.

 This is an integral PWR, with SNPTC provenance, being developed from the CAP1000 in parallel with CAP1400 by SNERDI, using proven fuel and core design.
 It is 450 MWt/150 MWe and has eight integral steam generators (295°C), and claims “a more simplified system and more safety than current third generation reactors”.
 It is pitched for remote electricity supply and district heating, with three-year refueling and design life of 80 years.
 It has both active and passive cooling and in an accident scenario, no operator intervention required for seven days.
 Seismic design basis 300 Gal.
 In mid-2013 SNPTC quoted approx. $5000/kW capital cost and 9 c/kWh, so significantly more than the CAP1400.